 Many Samaritans from that city believed in him because of the woman's testimony, "He told me everything I have ever done."
 So when the Samaritans came to him, they asked him to stay with them; and he stayed there two days.
 And many more believed because of his word.
 They said to the woman, "It is no longer because of what you said that we believe, for we have heard for ourselves, and we know that this is truly the Saviour of the world."

-The thirsting soul: Our need to drink regularly is obvious; without water we would quickly die.
-Not so easily recognized is the soul's thirst for meaning, for vision and purpose in life.
-We can be fully preoccupied with the surface of things, and quite neglect our spirit's obscure longing for eternal life.
-Like the Israelites, we worry constantly about physical needs, but are often unmindful of God who supplies them.
-Today, Jesus offers us the refreshing water of eternal life, a power of faith and union-with-God which is our deepest need, and can satisfy the thirst of our soul.
-How the desert blossoms, when water is brought to it.
-(We may cite dramatic examples of successful irrigation in Israel, Egypt, California.)
-The same miracle of growth can take place in the parched soul, if God lets his Spirit flow over me.
-All the ravages of doubt, fear and sin will yield to the new life of grace.
+Without a constant water-supply our life would be impossible since our bodies need constant hydration.
+Not so obvious is the soul’s thirst for meaning, for vision and purpose in life.
+We can be so taken up with surface concerns as to neglect our spirit’s longing for God.
+Like the Israelites, we focus upon our physical needs, but are often unmindful of our Creator who supplies them.
+It is Jesus who offers us the reviving water of eternal life, an ability for union with God, which is our deepest need.
+In today’s Gospel he satisfies a thirsting soul.
+When water is brought to it, how the desert can blossom.
+(We may cite examples of successful irrigation in Israel, Egypt, California.)
+The miracle of growth can take place in the parched soul, if God lets his Spirit flow over us.
+All doubt, fear and sin will yield to the new life of grace.

-A sacramental washing: Already in baptism, the sacramental washing with water by the Christian Church was a first contact with the grace of Christ.
-I was given a good start, planted well in the garden of God, with room to put down roots, and draw vital nourishment from the living spring of the Saviour.
-Yet, I need continuing help, to keep my spirit alive and pleasing to God as life goes on.
-Like the desert-wandering Jews, I suffer from thirst; I grow weary in confronting problems and temptations (sketch examples -- ) Jesus guarantees me the "living water" I need.
-His own Spirit is always at hand, as a force of encouragement and fidelity.
+Our baptism, the sacrament of our washing with the water of Christian faith was a priveleged contact with the grace of Christ.
+By it we were planted in the garden of God, with room to put down roots, and draw vital nourishment from the living spring of the Saviour.
+Yet we need continuing help, to keep spiritually alive and pleasing to God as life goes on.
+Like the desert-wandering Jews, we suffer from thirst; we grow weary in confronting problems and temptations (sketch examples — ) Jesus guarantees the “living water” we need.
+His own Spirit is always at hand to give courage and fidelity.